Jamaica celebrates 50th anniversary to mixed reviews

-KINGSTON, Jamaica (Reuters) - The timing could hardly have been better, with Jamaicans celebrating the 50th anniversary of their independence from Britain on Monday on the heels of a stunning display of the Caribbean island’s athletic prowess at the London Olympics.
+KINGSTON, Jamaica, Aug 6 (Reuters) - The timing could hardly have been better, with Jamaicans celebrating the 50th anniversary of their independence from Britain on Monday on the heels of a stunning display of the Caribbean island’s athletic prowess at the London Olympics.

 Monday was a national holiday in Jamaica to mark the anniversary, and it was just as well since many celebrated late into the night after the country’s sprinters captured four out of the six medals in the men’s and women’s 100 meters finals, winning gold in both races as well as a silver and a bronze.